KernFerm/BubblesTheDev-WebBrowser/Docs/5-TAB-PERFORMANCE-TEST.md

 ## Result Summary

-In the latest automated run, BubblesTheDev Web Browser remained stable with approximately `2.12 GB` of RAM usage and about `7.6%` CPU usage across browser-owned processes over the post-settle sample window.
-On the test machine used here, that indicates solid resource handling during a multi-tab browsing session built around heavy public websites.
+The automated run is intended to confirm that the browser remains stable during a multi-tab browsing session built around heavy public websites.
+Local generated result files can include machine-specific timing, memory, CPU, and URL sample details, so those generated artifacts should stay out of public documentation unless they have been reviewed and intentionally sanitized.

 ## Built-In Performance Behavior